-AGE-ELIGIBLE CHILDREN (EC §48000[a]): Districts must admit children at the beginning of the school year (or whenever they move into a district) if they will be five years of age on or before September 1 for the 2021-22 school year and each school year thereafter.
+AGE-ELIGIBLE CHILDREN (EC §48000[d]): Districts must admit children at the beginning of the school year (or whenever they move into a district).
+If the child will have their fifth birthday between September 2 and February 2, they shall be admitted into a transitional kindergarten program maintained by the school district.

 A SUMMARY OF SCHOOL ATTENDANCE ALTERNATIVES IN CALIFORNIA: The law (EC §48980[h]) requires all school boards to inform each pupil's parents/guardians at the beginning of the school year of the various ways in which they may choose schools for their children to attend other than the ones assigned by school districts.
 Pupils that attend schools other than those assigned by the districts are referred to as "transfer pupils" throughout this notification.
-There is one process for choosing a school within the district which the parents/guardians live (intra-district transfer), and four separate processes for selecting schools in other districts (inter-district transfer).
+There is one process for choosing a school within the district in which the parents/guardians live (intra-district transfer), and four separate processes for selecting schools in other districts (inter-district transfer).
 The general requirements and limitations of each process are described below.